Hemlock Woolly Adelgid Treatment for Private Landowners:

 A private landowner seeking treatment options for hemlocks with hemlock woolly adelgid (HWA) infestations faces a clear choice – between chemical and biological control options.
 And despite the patter about the “expensive” predator beetles, the cost of chemical treatments will always be greater and the coverage always less complete than enlisting an effective biological agent to manage your “HWA invaders”.
 Among other important considerations for the choice of treatment strategy are your time horizon for hemlock preservation (short-term or long-term), the scope of protection required (individual trees or entire areas) and your tolerance for introducing synthetic, neurotoxic chemicals into your residential environment.

-Long-Term, Natural, Organic Treatments for all Hemlocks in an Area
+Long-Term, Natural, Biological Treatments for all Hemlocks in an Area

 Does it make sense to invest in chemical treatments for your property while allowing all the other hemlocks visible in your neighborhood to be destroyed or removed?
 And what if you own a large woodland or riparian hemlock area.
 Do you chemically treat some hemlocks and let the others die?
 Or do you pay to have all the hemlocks removed and then face the problem (and expense) of how to repopulate your woodland areas so as to support the hemlock-dependent natural ecosystems ?

 On the other side of the decision-tree, we have a natural treatment solution – biocontrol of hemlock woolly adelgid – that will last for the natural life-span of your hemlocks.
 Once established, it will protect all hemlocks in an area and will allow HWA-damaged hemlocks to restore their foliage.
 It has no toxic properties, immediate or residual.
 And the recommended HWA predator is a specialist insect which requires adelgids and reproduction.
 So it represents no threat to other native native insects or plants.
-Plus for most properties, establishing biological control of HWA will cost less than the alternative first (of many) chemical application, while no additional biological applications are usually required.
+Plus for most properties, one-time applications to establish biological control of HWA will cost less than the alternative first (of many) chemical applications.

 Here are some sources of information on other topics concerning hemlocks, HWA and its biological predators: